finos/FDC3/docs/api/spec.md

 Raising an Intent will return a Promise-type object that will resolve/reject based on a number of factors.

 ##### Resolve
-- Intent was resolved unambiguously and the receiving app was launched successfully.
+- Intent was resolved unambiguously and the receiving app was launched successfully (if necessary).
 - Intent was ambiguous, a resolution was chosen by the end user, and the chosen application was launched successfully.

 ##### Reject